USM Anywhere provides a simple way to include scans for scheduling using its web user interface (UI). See USM Anywhere Scheduler for more information.

 - In the Action Type field, select Asset Scanner.

 - Select a USM Anywhere sensor in case you have more than one installed.

 - Select the App Action:

 - Select Existing Asset Group: In the Enter asset group name field, search for the asset groups to scan.
-It refers to an existing asset group that was created before.
-You can either enter the name of the asset group or browse asset groups.
+These asset groups are already existing, and you can search for them by entering the name of the asset group or by browsing for them.

 - In the App Action field, the Asset Group Scan is the default option.